danlentz/cl-ctrie/readme.md

 source code, a (lightly) enhanced distribution of CLDOC is required and may be obtained on [github](http://github.com/danlentz/cldoc).

-The following sections provide a compact overview of the User API and a reference to some internal definitions of interest.
+The following sections provide a compact overview of the user api and a reference to some internal definitions of interest.

 #### User API Reference